XSS and MySQL FILE

 Your payload can appear in the following ways in the page sent back by the server (and/or any other pages in the application, including pages you may not have access to):

-Once you find where the information you provided is not correctly encoded, you will want to exploit this issue.
-The first thing is to ensure that the victim (here the script running on the ISO) has access to your system.
+Once you find where the information you provided is not correctly encoded, the first thing is to ensure that the victim (here the script running on the ISO) has access to your system.
 You need to make sure the ISO can access the server where you will send the information to (using the XSS).
 Ensure there is no firewall blocking the ISO from accessing your malicious server.

 A lot can go wrong and can prevent a successful exploitation, and you will need to make sure that you have the correct syntax.